 Samuel Johnson once said, "When a man is tired of London, he is tired of life" - and we couldn't agree more.
 The capital city is bursting with exciting activities, no matter how you like to travel.

 Want to tick off the typical tourist sights?
-Start your morning grabbing a pastry and coffee to live like the locals do, enjoying a walk through Green Park and saying hi to the Queen as you pass Buckingham Palace.
-Hit up Oxford Street early for shopping without the stress, heading north to the British Museum.
+Start your morning grabbing a pastry and coffee to live like the locals do, enjoying a walk through Green Park and waving hello to the King as you pass Buckingham Palace.
+Hit up Oxford Street and Soho for awesome shopping (but go early if you don't love the crowds), and don't miss a visit to the British Museum.

-It's then over to Brick Lane for lunch and a wander among the stalls, and perhaps even a trip up to the Walkie Talkie's Sky Garden (for free - just reserve in advance!).
+It's then over to Brick Lane for lunch at one of the countless curryhouses and a wander among the stalls, and perhaps even a trip up to the Walkie Talkie's Sky Garden (for free - just reserve in advance!).
 Finally, head to Chinatown or Covent Garden for a pre-theatre meal, taking in an evening West End show as you put your feet up (but not literally, please!) after a day well spent.